UV origins of CP-violating leptonic Yukawa couplings: EFT phenomenology

 The effective Lagrangian of the Higgs boson couplings with SM leptons, often used in the context of direct measurements, can be written in the mass basis as\footnote{Throughout this work, the symbol $\ell$ is used with two distinct meanings: in SMEFT operators, it refers to the lepton $\SU(2)_\sscript{L}$ doublet (see Eq.~\eqref{eq:OeH}), while in low-energy expressions, $\ell_i$ denotes the charged lepton field of particular flavor.
 We trust that the context will prevent any ambiguity.}

 where $i$ runs over the three lepton flavors $e, \mu, \tau$, with $y_{\ell_i} = \sqrt{2} m_{\ell_i}/v$.
-The SM limit is recovered by setting $(\kappa_{\ell_i}, \tilde{\kappa}_{\ell_i}) = (1,0)$.
+The SM limit is recovered by setting $(\kappa_{\ell_i}, \tilde{\kappa}_{\ell_i}) = (1,0)$, and originates from the SM Yukawa Lagrangian term $[Y_\sscript{H}^e]_{ij}\bar{\ell}_i H e_j+\hermc$.
 While this effective Lagrangian can be UV completed in multiple contexts, in this work we focus on its realization within the SMEFT framework.
 In particular, the dim-6 operator\footnote{We restrict our analysis to dim-6 SMEFT operators.
 Higher-dimensional contributions, while possible, are assumed to be subleading and are not included~\cite{Li:2020gnx,Murphy:2020rsh}.}

 contributes to effective Higgs boson couplings with leptons.
 After electroweak symmetry breaking~(EWSB) and rotations to the fermion mass basis, we derive the matching relations

 A detailed derivation can be found in e.g. Ref.~\cite{Brod:2022bww}.